elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-base-case-function-in-both-strong-and-normal-induction.md

 _schema: default
 id: 170696
 date: 2025-02-06
-title: >-
-    How does the base case function in both strong and normal induction?
+title: How does the base case function in both strong and normal induction?
-article_title: >-
-    How does the base case function in both strong and normal induction?
+article_title: How does the base case function in both strong and normal induction?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the role of the base case in both strong and normal induction, highlighting its importance in establishing the truth of a proposition.
+    This content explains the role of the base case in strong and normal induction, detailing how it establishes the foundational truth for the inductive process and differentiates between single and multiple base cases in each method.
   page_keywords: >-
-    base case, strong induction, normal induction, inductive hypothesis, inductive step, integers, proposition, proof, mathematical induction
+    base case, strong induction, normal induction, mathematical induction, inductive hypothesis, inductive step, proof, integers, starting point, validity, proposition, induction process
 author: QuickTakes
 question: >-
     How does the base case function in both strong and normal induction?